 Recorded as a Deferred Revenue (Liability) on Balance Sheet

 How are franchise revenues recorded?

-Franchisor - Startup franchise fee revenue deferred until substantial performance
+Franchiser - Startup franchise fee revenue deferred until franchisee has completed substantial performance

 Franchisee – Costs are deferred until corresponding revenue is recognized